tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 ## Native delivery schedule

-Use the field `lines.deliverySchedule` to issue the requested planned delivery schedule of this order line.
+The field `lines.deliverySchedule` contains the planned delivery schedule of this order line.

-Provide at least one or multiple delivery schedule lines.
-The total number of delivery lines is limited to 100 lines per order line.

 ### `deliverySchedule` fields

-* `position`: the mandatory position in the delivery schedule.
+* `position`: the position in the delivery schedule.
 Not to be confused with the `lines.position`.

 {% hint style="warning" %}
-The `position` must be unique within the delivery schedule and never change.
-Never renumber or re-use a `position`.
+The `position` may be unassigned in case of a delivery line split by a supplier.
+The ERP system must assign a position to the split delivery line and update the order line to Tradecloud.
 {% endhint %}

 * `date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).